AI-for-Business/KIT_TSC_ProgrammingNotebooks/README.md

 ## Description
-This repository contains programming exercises from KIT
+This repository contains programming exercises from KIT.

-For more informations see respective folders
+For more informations see respective folders.